LAAC-LSCP/ChildProject/docs/source/reuse.rst

 The DataLad handbook provides extensive instructions for the installation of DataLad in their `handbook <http://handbook.datalad.org/en/latest/intro/installation.html#install>`__.

-If you have admin rights and are working on Linux or Mac, the following should work:
+If you have admin rights and you are working on Linux or Mac, the following should work:

 1. Install git-annex using ``apt install git-annex`` (linux) or